pydicom/pynetdicom/docs/tutorials/create_scu.rst

     ae = AE()
     ae.add_requested_context('1.2.840.10008.1.1')

-This creates an :class:`AE<ae.ApplicationEntity>` instance, then adds a single *presentation context* to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method, which we need to add because an association request must contain at least one.
-Since all we're interested in at the moment is establishing an association we'll go into presentation contexts a bit more later on.
+This creates our :class:`AE<ae.ApplicationEntity>` instance, then adds a single *presentation context* to it using the :meth:`~ae.ApplicationEntity.add_requested_context` method.
+All association request must contain at least one presentation context, however since all we're interested in at the moment is establishing an association we'll go into presentation contexts a bit more later on.

 .. code-block:: python
    :linenos: